guobinhit/awesome-tools/README.md

 String uniqueNo = FlowNoGenerator.generate("SC", "BIC");
 ```

-as above, `generate` have two method signature.
+as above, `generate` method have two signatures:

+- `generate(String sysCode)`

+- `generate(String sysCode, String bizCode)`

+The first parameter is `sysCode` means system code, the second parameter is `bizCode` means business code.

+If we only pass a parameter, it's stand by `sysCode`, and `bizCode` will be set `000` as a default value.

 ## Page Info